akuthota-srikanth/DRIVER-DROWSINESS-DETECTION-SYSTEM/README.md

+DRIVER DROWSINESS-DETECTION SYSTEM BASED ON TRANSFER LEARNING AND MC-KCF
 ### Project Overview:
 - **Problem**: Around 1.3 million people die each year due to car accidents, primarily caused by driver distraction and drowsiness.
 - **Objective**: Develop a system to detect driver drowsiness using modern technologies, such as face detection and Convolutional Neural Networks (CNN), to improve road safety and prevent accidents.